 We know firsthand that running a small business or startup isn’t easy.
-As business owners ourselves, we’re passionate about small business and want to support entrepreneurship and creativity.
+As a business our-self, we’re passionate about Australian small business and want to support entrepreneurship and creativity.
 In business, we need to spend money to grow and succeed, so it’s important to identify where we could be saving money in order to invest it more wisely.

 Here are our 7 money saving tips that bring real results for small businesses and startups!

 1. Invest in digital marketing and good branding

 Although this is all about saving money, the truth is that spending money in the right places can lead to growth and savings in the longer term.
 Branding and digital marketing are two areas that small businesses and startups can’t afford to skimp on.

 Compared with traditional marketing avenues, an intelligent digital marketing campaign can reach your desired target market with a much lower budget and return highly qualified leads in a much shorter time period.
 The digital route is ideal for small businesses and startups because it’s an extremely cost-effective approach that will attract your ideal clients, keep your sales pipeline full, and enable you to track your ROI.

 Branding goes hand-in-hand with digital marketing because it helps to build trust for your business – and trust is your most important commodity.
 A strong brand not only gives your small business an identity, but it also makes you more memorable, encourages people to buy from you, brings your employees a sense of pride, and makes your marketing efforts far more effective.
 Here’s HubSpot’s Ultimate Guide to Branding in 2019.

 Before you rush away to throw money at branding and digital marketing, you need to slow down, breathe, and take some time to really understand your target market.
 This crucial step is so often overlooked by small businesses and startups, and it’s the reason some entrepreneurs feel that digital marketing is a waste of money.